CasparKielwein/Aaargh/Monster.md

 * Poisoned Weapons
 ### Human
 * No innate attacks, only weapons and magic
+* Human Ambition, human elite and Nemeis monster can use an extra action like the Human Ambition discipline of the human ancestry.
 ### Minotaur
 Horn Attacks, large Weapons
 ### Troll